this is a very funny question because it reminds me so many stories about the beginning of my adventure as au pair in the United States.

 I was tested by her every day, I felt constantly under scrutiny, I tortured myself with the usual questions: she will like this?
 Why I have to do this?
 Maybe I’m doing something wrong?
-Or maybe I’m not mistaken anything and she is just too different?
+Or maybe I’ve not mistaken anything and she is just too different?

 It was a torture, and the language then, not being able to communicate in English as in Italian was killing me day by day.
 I had a lot of things to say, I wanted to make her understand that when she ignored me made me felt bad, that when I didn`t understand something and she got mad for that, disarmed me, make me gave up and wait just for the final shot.

-I realized that the language was not the real problem, in human relationship especially the children ones, we don`t always need a common language to communicate, often, it may seem trivial, but the language of the heart is more common than you might think.
+I realized that the language was not the real problem, in the human relationship especially the children ones, we don`t always need a common language to communicate, often, it may seem trivial, but the language of the heart is more common than you might think.

 And this is what I did, I forgot my age, I put aside the problems, the negative thoughts and the filters that invade the adult world and I started to color.

 I started reading children books, they have a lot of direct speech and for this reasons are very useful for people like me who want to learn a new language.
-I started watching cartoons simpler ones, then movies, I watched a lot of movies, in the beginning with English subtitles, never Italian, then I also started watched without subtitles.
+I started watching cartoons simpler ones, then movies, I watched a lot of movies, in the beginning with English subtitles, never Italian, then I also started watching without subtitles.

 Communicate with Sofia was really important day by day, even though sometimes was completely incomprehensible, and even when in her face appeared the famous huge question mark!!!

 I didn`t care anymore, in one way or ‘another I had to talk with her!